-Ella had changed train at Ipswich and was now on the second leg.
-The journey was not that long but it was proving rather trying.
+Ella had changed trains at Ipswich and was now on the second leg.
+The journey was not that long, but it was proving rather trying.

 “Stereo vision is so much better.
 It is much easier to place objects in terms of distance and interrelation.”
 Eostre’s voice, from inside her head.